 - Single file: Click the exclamation pointicon

-- Choose one of usage rights options.
+- Choose a usage rights option.
 Usage rights are visible to students and is an indication as to what needs to stay private to the class or can be shared freely.

 - Add a copyright holder or Creative Commons license: Citations are not required by Canvas, but may be required by the rights holder as part of your license.
 If you are using material with a Creative Commons license, you will need to specify which type.